SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 \end{aligned}
 $$

 It is also worth to mention that the one risky asset scenario across Grossman & Zhou (1993) can be extended to multi risky assets as Cvitanic & Karatzas (1994) did.
-The optimal holding is still of the CPPI type.
+The optimal holding is still of the CPPI type as shown below.
 This expansion opens the door for us to choose whatever gragularities of risky asset classification that suit the usecase best.
+For example we can allocate money to equity, credit bonds and riskless asset with the same objective and drawdown constraints.

 $$
 \begin{aligned}